Free Suno style prompt builder

 Prompt templates and workflow tools only.
 No audio files generated.

-What makes a good Suno prompt?
+What should you put in a Suno prompt?

-What is the song for?
+What is the musical identity?

-What mood should it carry?
+What emotion and energy should it carry?

 Common Suno prompt mistakes